-Disposition of the Series 2019C Bonds.
-Unless a nonrecognition provision of the Code applies, the sale, exchange, redemption, retirement (including pursuant to an offer by the State), reissuance or other disposition of a Series 2019C Bond will be a taxable event for U.S. federal income tax purposes.
-In such event, a U.S. Bondholder of a Series 2019C Bond generally will recognize gain or loss equal to the difference between (i) the amount of cash plus the fair market value of property received (except to the extent attributable to accrued but unpaid interest on the Series 2019C Bond which will be taxed in the manner described above under "Interest") and (ii) the U.S. Bondholder's adjusted tax basis in the Series 2019C Bond (generally, the purchase price paid by the U.S. Bondholder for the Series 2019C Bond, increased by the amount of any original issue discount previously included in income by such U.S. Bondholder with respect to such Series 2019C Bond and decreased by any payments previously made on such Series 2019C Bond, other than payments of qualified stated interest, or decreased by any amortized premium).
+Sale or other Taxable Disposition of a Series 2020A Bond.
+Unless a nonrecognition provision of the Code applies, the sale, exchange, redemption, retirement (including pursuant to an offer by the Authority) or other taxable disposition of a Series 2020A Bond will be a taxable event for U.S. federal income tax purposes.
+In such event, a U.S. Holder of a Series 2020A Bond generally will recognize gain or loss equal to the difference between (i) the amount of cash plus the fair market value of property received (except to the extent attributable to accrued but unpaid qualified stated interest on the Series 2020A Bond, which will be taxed in the manner described above) and

+(ii) the U.S. Holder's adjusted U.S. federal income tax basis in the Series 2020A Bond (generally, the purchase price paid by the U.S. Holder for the Series 2020A Bond, decreased by any amortized premium, and increased by the amount of any OID previously included in income by such U.S. Holder with respect to such Series 2020A Bond).
 Any such gain or loss generally will be capital gain or loss.
-Defeasance or material modification of the terms of any Series 2019C Bond may result in a deemed reissuance thereof, in which event a beneficial owner of the defeased Series 2019C Bonds generally will recognize taxable gain or loss equal to the difference between the amount realized from the sale, exchange or retirement (less any accrued qualified stated interest which will be taxable as such) and the beneficial owner's adjusted tax basis in the Series 2019C Bond.

-In the case of a non-corporate U.S. Bondholder of the Series 2019C Bonds, the maximum marginal U.S. federal income tax rate applicable to any such gain will generally be lower than the maximum marginal U.S. federal income tax rate applicable to ordinary income if such U.S. Bondholder's holding period for the Series 2019C Bonds exceeds one year.
+In the case of a non-corporate U.S. Holder of the Series 2020A Bonds, the maximum marginal U.S. federal income tax rate applicable to any such capital gain generally will be lower than the maximum marginal U.S. federal income tax rate applicable to ordinary income if such U.S. Holder's holding period for the Series 2020A Bonds exceeds one year.
 The deductibility of capital losses is subject to limitations.